irmccallum/well-being/README.md

 `wsf_import.R` - produces a WSF vrt and tif, set to same resolution as VIIRS, based on averaging the original high-res wsf pixels (the creation of the new global tif currently is slow - working to improve speed)

-`cntry_rasterize.R` – rasterize country polygon needed for zonal statistics
+`cntry_rasterize.R` – rasterize sovereign state polygons needed for zonal statistics

 `extract_zonal.R` - creates country level darkness statistics – exports csv file